Lincoln-Lancaster County Health Department

 Fireworks Debris Prevention

-In addition to its effect on communities, fireworks debris can also impact the natural environment.
-Left unattended, fireworks debris is washed down storm drains and into streams, rivers and lakes.
-Once in the environment the debris decreases the aesthetic value of an area and poses a risk to wildlife.
-Fireworks are made from several potentially harmful substances, including gunpowder and various metallic compounds.
+Litter is harmful to the natural environment.
+Left unattended, it can be washed down storm drains and into streams, rivers and lakes.
+This makes our natural areas look bad and can harm wildlife.
+Fireworks in particular are made from several potentially harmful substances, including gunpowder and various metallic compounds.
 These substances can pollute air, water and soil.

 City of Lincoln